suyashmahar/jekyll-conf-website/index.md

 layout: default
 ---

-# Computer-Architecture Long-term Mentoring
+# Computer Architecture Long-term Mentoring

-The Computer-Architecture Long-term Mentoring (CALM) committee within [CASA](http://www.comparchsa.org) is starting a global initiative to pair mentors with mentees in the greater computer-architecture community for long-term, e.g.  1 year, mentoring relationships.
+The Computer Architecture Long-term Mentoring (CALM) committee within [CASA](http://www.comparchsa.org) is starting a global initiative to pair mentors with mentees in the greater computer architecture community for long-term, e.g.  1 year, mentoring relationships.

 Research shows that mentoring is important to the career development of